671 Expanders and High-dimensional Expanders

 This is intended as an introductory graduate course.
 Students should have prior exposure to linear algebra, probability, discrete math, and computational complexity theory.
 Students should be mathematically mature and will be expected to write proofs and read research papers.

-6. Expansion in continuous space: diffusion, Laplace operator, and Poincaré inequality
+6. Expansion in continuous space: diffusion, Laplace operator, and the Poincaré inequality.

 Grading